tobiasgrun/tobiasgrun.github.io/assets/analyses/water_monitoring/data_description.md

 # Data Description
+The data structure follows a snowflake scheme.<br>
+ → Primary Key referencing Foreign Key<br>
+ ← Foreign Key referencing Primary Key

 ## DimLocation
+The 'DimLocation' table is a dimensional table of the fictitious water monitoring stations.
+It contains seven rows (locations) and four column.
+GPS data have been retrieved from GoogleMaps on February 4th, 2025.

 | Column Name   | Data Type     | Constraints          | Reference             | Cardinality | Direction | Description                             |
 |---------------|---------------|----------------------|-----------------------|-------------|-----------|-----------------------------------------|